bgcasey/code_standards/README.md

 | **README.md**            | Project overview and instructions                |

-A template repository can be found [here](https://github.com/bgcasey/r_project_template).
-It can be used to generate new GitHub repositories with the above directory structure.
-While the template is designed for R projects, projects in other programming environments should maintain a similar directory structure.

-Below is an overview of the main folders in the project directory:
+Below is an overview of the main folders in a project directory:

 ### 0_data
 This folder holds all **raw and manipulated data** used in the project.